CodeChron/fullstack-js-preview-docs/note_details_view.md

 ## Add Auto-saving Text Field
 - requires a data handler
 - changes are saved on keyup, with a throttle
-- two types of inpute fields that are very similar but should th
+- two types of input fields that are very similar but should they be the same component?

+- Discuss: inserting comments into a JSX block
+- React form inputs and managing state: http://blog.iansinnott.com/managing-state-and-controlled-form-fields-with-react/
+-
+-
+-